Kyrobi/Cynagen/.github/ISSUE_TEMPLATE/ban-appeal.md

 Please attach a drawing of a pig balancing an egg on its head in your ban appeal.
 1. The drawing MUST be done by YOU
-2. Any rendition of the drawing will disqualify you immediately from the appeal
+2. The drawing can be on paper or digital
 3. You need to include your Minecraft username in the bottom right.
 The name needs to be legible

 Here is an example: